awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 By default, our SDK enables TWCC listener.
 The SDK has a sample implementation to integrate TWCC into the Gstreamer pipeline via the `sampleSenderBandwidthEstimationHandler` callback.
 To get more details, look for this specific callback.

+### Thread stack sizes
+The default thread stack size for the KVS WebRTC SDK is 64 kb.
+Notable stack sizes that may need to be changed for your specific application will be the ConnectionListener Receiver thread and the media sender threads.
+Please modify the stack sizes for these media dependent threads to be suitable for the media your application is processing.

 ### Setting ICE related timeouts